Biruk-N/backgroundgen/README.md

 # backgroundgen
-this is a practice for github
+this is a practice for simple javascript
-that contians html, css, javascript